👥 222 job seekers have signed up so far.

 From software sales to a product design internship at Braze

-Changing careers from software sales into product design was brutal by the numbers: 14 months, more than 200 applications, 205 rejections, 6 interviews, and in the end a single design offer, a product design internship at Braze in New York.
-I want to be honest about what that felt like before I get to the part where it works out.
+Changing careers from software sales into product design was brutal by the numbers: 14 months, more than 200 applications, 205 rejections, 6 interviews, and one offer: a product design internship at Braze in New York.
 I spent the first few months convinced I just needed a better portfolio.
 So I enrolled in a bootcamp, rebuilt my case studies from scratch, and watched endless teardowns of apps I'd never used.
 I was still working a software sales job through all of it, which meant most of my design work happened after 9 PM or on weekends.
 I applied through job boards obsessively: LinkedIn, Wellfound, Handshake, company career pages, refreshing confirmation emails like they meant something.
 Most of the time they meant an automated rejection two weeks later, or nothing at all.
 I kept a spreadsheet.
 Watching it climb past 100 applications and then past 150 without a single interview response made me question everything about the pivot.
 My portfolio, my bootcamp, my timing, whether product design was even the right move.
 The six interviews I did get felt enormous, partly because they were so rare.
 I over-prepared for every one.
 Researching the company's product in detail, practicing design critiques out loud, writing down questions I actually wanted answered.
 The Braze process was thorough.
 Hybrid, New York-based, and the internship paid 60,000 USD annualized.
 None of that was guaranteed to go my way, and I knew it.
-I treated each round like it was my only shot, because statistically it basically was.
-There's no clever hack here.
-I built a portfolio through a bootcamp, kept applying through a wall of rejection, and stayed consistent when the payoff wasn't visible yet.
-If you're mid-career-change and the rejections are piling up, this is what the unglamorous middle actually looks like.
-And it does end.
+I treated each round like it was my only shot, because the odds said it nearly was.

 ReferralFull-timeHybrid